ethan0905/ft_transcendence/README.md

 Learn how to use the api first using insomnia:
 1. Go to form, add `grant_type`, `client_id` and `client_secret` with the proper values
 2. Open Insomnia and create a new request.
-3. Set the request method to POST.
+3. Set the request method to `POST`.
-3. Set the request URL to https://api.intra.42.fr/oauth/token.
+3. Set the request URL to `https://api.intra.42.fr/oauth/token`.
-4. Click on the Send button to make the request.
+4. Click on the `Send` button to make the request.
 ````json
 {
 	"access_token": "c658886374ba74eff621ce40a1f55386c559446e6b9b87f520f93f9f2d50ae37",